 - What are the core skills necessary for your career?

 - This will help you organise your portfolio into easy-to-digest sections.

 - How old are these samples?

 - A general rule of thumb is to choose samples that are no more than five years old.

 - Do you have permission to publish these online?

-- Check in with your past employers if there are non-disclosure agreements on the work you have done.
+- Check-in with your past employers if there are non-disclosure agreements on your work.